Tennis-'Where is Peng Shuai?' shirts welcome at Australian Open | Sports-Games

 In response to a video posted on social media on Saturday of security officials instructing fans to remove shirts with the slogan on them, the governing body said the Melbourne Park tournament does not allow political statements.
 Martina Navratilova described that reaction as "cowardly" and said Australian Open organisers were giving in to China and placing sponsorship money ahead of human rights concerns.

+Zhang has not commented on the matter.
+In Beijing, responding to a query about the new rule on the T-shirts, a foreign ministry spokesman said efforts to politicize sport would fail.

-Referring to the Peng shirts at Melbourne Park, a Chinese foreign ministry spokesman said on Monday that "such behaviour is unpopular and will not succeed".
-Tiley said the steps taken by security staff last weekend was based on suspicions over "the motive and intent of the person coming in".
+"The politicization of sports will not succeed and will not gain support from the majority of people, including sportsmen and women, in the international community," Zhao Lijian told a daily briefing.
+Tiley said the steps taken by security staff last weekend were based on suspicions over "the motive and intent of the person coming in".

 "If they continue to be persistent, they will be removed from the site but if someone wants to wear a T-shirt, supporting Peng Shuai and that's fine or doing other things, that's fine."
 On Monday, Peng supporters in Australia said they were planning to hand out 1,000 'Where is Peng Shuai?'
 T-shirts at Melbourne Park this week after raising more than A$10,000 on a GoFundMe page.